Electric Vehicles

 For more information about installing chargers for single and multifamily homes in Seattle, visit the Seattle Department of Construction and Inspections EV charging tips resource.

-We're installing fast public charging stations across our service area and curbside Level 2 chargers in the City of Seattle - allowing you to get a full charge for most vehicles through City Light's clean electricity.
+We've installed fast public charging stations and curbside Level 2 chargers across our service area - allowing you to get a full charge for most vehicles through City Light's clean electricity.
+And be on the lookout for new charging installations in the future!

 City Light